cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 different method for authorizing the user to access data stored in the DIT.

 ldap3 let you choose the method that the client will use to connect to the server with the ``client_strategy`` parameter of the
 Connection object.
-There are 5 strategies that can be used for establishing a connection: SYNC, ASYNC, LDIF, RESTARTABLE and REUSABLE.
+There are four strategies that can be used for establishing a connection: SYNC, ASYNC, RESTARTABLE and REUSABLE.
-The MOCK_SYNC strategy can be used to emulate a fake LDAP server and it's useful while testing your application without the need of a real server.

 As a general rule in synchronous strategies (**SYNC**, **RESTARTABLE**) all LDAP operations return a boolean: ``True`` if they're successful, ``False`` if they fail.
 In asynchronous strategies (**ASYNC**, **REUSABLE**) all LDAP operations (except Bind that always returns a boolean) return a number, the *message_id* of the request.
-With asynchronous strategies you can send multiple requests without waiting for responses, you get each response with the ``get_response(message_id)`` method of the Connection object as you need it. ldap3 will raise an exception if the response has not yet arrived after a specified time.
+With asynchronous strategies you can send multiple requests without waiting for responses and you get each response with the ``get_response(message_id)`` method of the Connection object as you need it. ldap3 will raise an exception if the response has not yet arrived after a specified time.
 In the ``get_response()`` method this timeout value can be set with the ``timeout`` parameter to the number of seconds to wait for the response to appear (default is 10 seconds).
-Asynchronous strategies are useful with slow servers or when you have many requests with the same connection object in multiple threads.
+Asynchronous strategies are useful with slow servers or when you have many requests with the same Connection object in multiple threads.
 Usually you will use synchronous strategies only.

 The **LDIF** strategy is used to create a stream of LDIF-CHANGEs.
+The MOCK_SYNC strategy can be used to emulate a fake LDAP server and can be used for testing your application without the need of a real server.

 .. note::
     In this tutorial you will use the default SYNC communication strategy.
+If you keep loosing connection to the server you can use the RESTARTABLE communication strategy that try to reconnect and resend the operation when the link to the server fails.

 Let's start accessing the server with an anonymous bind::